 Focus on progress, not perfection.
 Every piece of writing is an opportunity to learn and improve.

 By approaching writing one step at a time, students can build their skills without feeling defeated.
-And to keep things interesting, I incorporate a variety of writing assignments, from persuasive essays or personal reflection to short stories and descriptive paragraphs.
+And to keep things interesting, I incorporate a variety of writing assignments, from persuasive essays or personal reflections to short stories and descriptive paragraphs.
 By mixing it up, students stay engaged and develop a well-rounded set of writing skills.

 When teens say they don’t like writing, it’s often because they feel frustrated or disconnected from the process.
 But with the right support, writing can become less of an annoyance and more of an opportunity to express themselves, share their ideas, and build critical life skills.
 So, if you find yourself thinking, “My child hates writing,” remember that it’s possible to help them see writing in a new light and develop skills that will serve them for a lifetime.
 If you’re interested in further help for your teen, contact me today to learn more about the personalized support and guidance I provide through my 1-1 tutoring sessions.